Are you an LLM? Read llms.txt for a summary of the docs, or llms-full.txt for the full context.

 • Properly protected vaults make inflation attacks economically unfeasible

-• Both Morpho Vault V1 and V2 should have this protection established by curators
+• Morpho Vault V2 integrations should ensure this protection is established by curators

 For a detailed explanation of how this protection works, see Vault Mechanics: Inflation Attack Protection.